MoonPoet/xaprb-src/content/blog/2016/what-women-tell-me.md

 > Gov. Terry McAuliffe on Monday named four new members to the University of Virginia Board of Visitors and reappointed another.
 The new members include two major donors to a McAuliffe PAC, **the wife of** the former chairman of the Virginia Democratic Party and an ophthalmologist.
 These are the new members:
 > ...
 >
 > * Elizabeth M. Cranwell, of Roanoke, a public relations professional.
 Cranwell is married to former state Democratic Party Chairman Richard "Dickie" Cranwell.
-Cranwell graduated from UVa’s College and Graduate School of Arts & Sciences in 1986.
+Cranwell graduated from UVa's College and Graduate School of Arts & Sciences in 1986.

 Why is Elizabeth M. Cranwell's biography all about her husband?
 I understand that there's an argument that the significance of her appointment is